Mallorca's greatest treasure, where the Mediterranean mingles with history

 We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 If you prefer to take public transport, you will find bus services running directly to the airport and to Birmingham International Airport train station.
-There is a free and frequent air rail link from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air Rail link from the station that takes you to the terminal in just minutes.

 For more information on the other services available, see our guide to terminal facilities.
 Our tips for the family traveller will help young families make their experience as seamless and enjoyable as can be.